They Died with Their Boots On: Plot

-George Armstrong Custer (Flynn) arrives at West Point in an outlandish uniform he had designed himself, which makes him appear to be a visiting foreign general.
-Following the misunderstanding, he signs as a cadet and begins to stack up demerits for pranks and a general disregard for rules while at the Point.
+George Armstrong Custer (Flynn) arrives at West Point and is mistaken by his self-designed, outlandish uniform for a visiting dignitary.
+His academic career doesn't improve, and demerits for pranks and poor discipline accumulate.
 When the Civil War breaks out, Custer is at the bottom of his class.

-Custer is walking a silent punishment tour when he is approached by Libbie Bacon who asks him for directions.
-Shortly thereafter, his punishment ends, and he runs after her, explaining his rude silence, and asking if he may come to call that evening.
-Later, Custer and other members of his class are graduated early and ordered to report immediately to Washington, D.C., for assignment.
-As a result, Custer misses his appointment with Libbie.
+Custer is unable to reply to Libbie Bacon who asks him for directions while he is on enforced silence.
+When his punishment ends he explains his rude silence, and asks to call on her that evening.
+When Custer's class is graduated early and ordered to report to Washington, D.C., for assignment, Custer misses his appointment with Libbie.

-Custer makes the acquaintance of Gen. Winfield Scott (Sydney Greenstreet), who aids him in getting placed with the 2nd U.S. Cavalry.
-He becomes a war hero after disregarding a superior's orders during a crucial battle, successfully defending a bridge for the Union infantry.
-Awarded a medal, he gets leave to return home to Monroe, Michigan.
-He meets Libbie at her home, but her father, who has been the butt of Custer's joke earlier that day, orders him to leave.
-Custer returns to his regiment.
-Due to a miscommunication from the Department of War, he is promoted by mistake to the rank of brigadier general and takes command of the Michigan Brigade at the Battle of Gettysburg.
-He wins the day, and many victories follow thereafter.

-Upon returning home to Monroe as a Union war hero, Custer marries Libbie in a lavish ceremony with a full honor guard, but soon grows bored with civilian life and begins drinking too much.
-Libbie visits Custer's old friend Gen. Scott and begs him to assign Custer to a regiment again.
-He agrees, and Custer is given a lieutenant colonel's commission out west in the Dakota Territory.
+General Winfield Scott (Sydney Greenstreet) aids Custer in getting assigned to the 2nd U.S. Cavalry where he becomes a war hero after disregarding a superior's orders while defending a bridge.
+He returns to Monroe, Michigan on leave to meet Libbie at her home, but her father orders him away.
+Custer returns to his regiment, is mistakenly promoted to brigadier general and commands the Michigan Brigade at the Battle of Gettysburg, the first of many successes for him.
+Returning home to Monroe as a Union war hero, Custer marries Libbie but soon tires of civilian life and begins drinking too much.
+Libbie convinces Custer's old friend General Scott to commission Custer as a lieutenant colonel and send him west to the Dakota Territory.